greenhouselab/Veta/README.md

-<b> EMGvis: a MATLAB-based toolbox that provides simultaneous EMG data collection and visualization as well as streamlined offline 	processing that is designed specifically for use with TMS.
+<b> Veta: a MATLAB-based toolbox that provides simultaneous EMG data collection and visualization as well as streamlined offline 	processing that is designed specifically for use with TMS.

 	Main Functions